ba2hannn/Word-Learning-Application-in-Python-with-Tkinter/README.md

 ## Contact

-For any questions or suggestions, please contact [batuhan](mailto:batuhan).
+For any questions or suggestions, please contact [batuhannakcan@gmail.com](mailto:batuhannakcan@gmail.com).